StefanGunnlaugur/Beer-flask/FAQ.md

 You need to use Chrome.

-## How do I log into LOBE the first time?
+## How do I log into SKAL the first time?

 ```
 python manage.py db upgrade